uswds/uswds-site/pages/documentation/migration-V3.md

    - [Typography settings](https://raw.githubusercontent.com/uswds/uswds/release-2.13.3/src/stylesheets/theme/_uswds-theme-typography.scss)
    - [Utilities settings](https://raw.githubusercontent.com/uswds/uswds/release-2.13.3/src/stylesheets/theme/_uswds-theme-utilities.scss)

    Look for instances where your project has a different value than the default.
 Ignore cases where a setting exists in the current version but not in your version.
 This indicates a new setting that probably does not apply to your project.
 Instances where a setting exists in your version but not in the current version can likely be ignored.
-This usually indicates a deprecated setting that should not affect your project, but it can be worth checking to see if that variable appears anywhere else in your codebase!
+This usually indicates a deprecated setting that should not affect your project, but it can be worth checking to see if that variable appears anywhere else in your codebase.

    When you see a setting that appears different from the current default, this is probably one of your project's custom settings.
 Copy this setting and add it to your new `_uswds-theme.scss` file.